Frisper123/FrisperSiteThings/_posts/2021-09-27-the-magic-behind-fantasy-typefaces.md

 caption: "An exploration into the popularity of fantasy "
 comments: false
 ---
 Fantasy has always held a rather large chunk of any media, more specifically the UK's publishing industry sees fiction taking up 16% of its profits as of 2019.
 As well as this, in 2017 fantasy and sci-fi sold 3,225,915 units within the UK, making them the third best selling genre(s) of the year.
+With this it is obvious that these fantasy books are full of content that has been deemed worthwhile by the readers.
+However, the content is what kept the readers reading,